w3c/wai-media-intro/source/accessible-media/transcript.html.erb.md

 Most caption-editing tools provide an option to export a plain-text transcript (that is, one that is stripped of all timing, positioning and other markup).
-This text file can then be formatted for accessible presentation.
 Transcripts can also be created by simply listening to a program's audio track and typing text into any word processor or text editor.

 HTML is the most accessible format for transcript presentation.
 As with any Web page, an accessible transcript should be marked up with headings, links, landmark roles, lists and other structure in order to make navigation as efficient as possible.
-This also helps with SEO.
 Read more about [best practices for creating transcripts](http://www.uiaccess.com/transcripts/transcripts_on_the_web.html#best).